CfSOtago/GREENGrid/processNZGGElecCons1minData.md

  * dates before 2014 or in to the future (indicates date conversion errors)
  * more than 1440 observations per day (indicates potentially duplicate observations)
+ * non-integer counts of circuits as it suggests some column errors

  We should also not see NA in any row (indicates date conversion errors).